 The 14th Anniversary – Dahlias

-Dahlias are exquisite flowers that grow from the middle of summer through to the fall.
+Dahlias are exquisite flowers that grow from the middle of summer to the fall.
 These flowers grow from tubers in various colors, such as pink, yellow, orange, red, white, and multicolors.
 They are originally native to Mexico.

-Dahlia’s are commonly associated with inner strength, grace, commitment, and honesty.
+In the language of flowers, dahlias symbolize inner strength, grace, commitment, and honesty.

 The 15th Anniversary – Roses